 Special activities include:

-- Appearances by Thomas Jefferson, including a participatory reading of the Declaration of Independence at 11:30 am and 3:30 pm
+- Appearances by Thomas Jefferson, including a participatory reading of the Declaration of Independence at 11:30 am

 - Costumed interpreters along Mulberry Row demonstrating basket-making, cooking, and African American storytelling and songs